dankamongmen/bowlsofwrath/README.md

 ## TODO

 * Support internal hookups + slits to allow internal struts.
-At least one row of the Honeycomb walls ought still be oriented to support external items.
+Most of the honeycombs ought still be oriented to support external items.
-* Restore honeycomb in floor, maybe.
-If we do so, they ought be oriented to support external hookups.
-That would suggest you can't use these for internal struts, but you can, since the bottom one will be held in by gravity.
+* Restore honeycomb in floor, but make it optional.
+Ought be oriented to support external hookups.
+That would suggest you can't use these for internal struts, but you can: the bottom one will be held in by gravity.
 * Make unified "wall" placard that covers both halves.
+* Adjust existing placards to accommodate internal chamfers.
-* Parameterize struts
+* Parameterize struts.
+* Struts that connect horizontally in addition to vertically.
-* Snap-in bolts
+* Snap-in bolts.
-* 3MF project files
+* 3MF project files.